CiscoDevNet/DNAC-Assurance/README.md

 ```
 ## Running the script
 The script uses the dnac_config.py file to specify the DNA Center, username and password.
 These can also be set using environment variables too.
-Run the following commands in the shell (changing the approiate values)
+Run the following commands in the shell (changing the appropriate values)

 ```buildoutcfg
 export DNAC="1.1.1.1"